mirenk0/Mirenk0/README.md

 >Misc Expertise:

-`Blender, ZBrush, Unreal Engine, Photoshop, Substance, Houdini, DaVinci Resolve, Fusion, After Effects, Sound (Ableton)`
+`Blender, ZBrush, Unreal Engine, Photoshop, Substance, Houdini, DaVinci Resolve, Fusion, After Effects, Sound (Ableton) and other things that I won't write about here`

 <!---
 Mirenk0/Mirenk0 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.